top of page

 The short answer is yes.

-The more accurate answer is that prices are correcting rather than collapsing.
+The more accurate answer is that home prices are correcting, not collapsing.

 Is Cape Coral a Buyer’s Market?